League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 - `move`: Will cause the trigger token to activate on a token move over it
 - `stopMovement`: Will prevent any tokens from moving on top of the trigger token

+If a token is hidden (GM layer), then it is automatically considered a 'move' trigger, otherwise it's a 'click' trigger.
+You can override it with the `@Trigger[click]` or `@Trigger[move]` options, or you can specify both options to make a token trigger on both clicks and moves.

 Here's an example of how these things can be used together (note ) :

 ```